duyvu997/algorithms/README.md

 # Algorithms
-This is my daily practice project about Algorithms
+This is my daily practice project about Algorithms.
-Language: python
+Language: python.
-IDE: Pycharm
+IDE: Pycharm.
-OS: ubuntu 18.04
+OS: ubuntu 18.04.